 Colorado's Front Range is also a unique military community hosting numerous distinct and complimentary military missions and headquarters functions on multiple installations:

 Cheyenne Mountain Directorate

 U.S. Army Space and Missile Defense Command / Army Forces Strategic Command

 Colorado is known for its snowy winters in the mountains and mild winter weather in the foothills.
 The state is proud to be one of the sunniest locations around, averaging more than 300 sunny days per year.
 Summers are warm and dry, attracting many "snowbirds" to adopt it as a summer home.
 Although the average daily temperature is 69 degrees Fahrenheit for May, plan to dress in layers when you travel to the Space Symposium, as the weather can and does change often in Colorado!

 The Colorado Springs Airport (COS) is served by six airlines and ranks consistently as the airport "lowest in delays" in the U.S. More than two million passengers pass through COS each year.
 Denver International Airport (DIA) - heavily used by Colorado Springs travelers - is an hour and a half drive from Colorado Springs.
 DIA is open 24 hours a day, seven days a week and is served by most major airlines and select charters, providing nonstop daily service to more than 130 national and international destinations.

 Restaurants Near The Broadmoor

-The Broadmoor offers a wide variety of dining experiences in its award-winning restaurants.
-The choices range from fantastic pub fare to steakhouse favorites, to the finest in fine dining.
+The Broadmoor offers a wide variety of dining experiences through its award-winning restaurants.
+The choices range from fantastic pub fare, to steakhouse favorites, to the finest in fine dining.
 To read more about dining at The Broadmoor, click here.

-There is also a huge array of dining options within close proximity of The Broadmoor, from elegant to casual to fast-food.
-To see a complete list of local restaurants within a three-mile radius, click here.
+There are also an array of dining options within close proximity of The Broadmoor, from elegant, to casual, to fast-food.
+To see a complete list of local restaurants within a three-mile radius, visit the Restaurants page.